 You’d like to learn just how exactly parking mode works?
 What the difference is between buffered and time-lapse parking mode?
 And how to power a dash cam when the car is off without draining the car’s battery?
 Then make sure to read the following sections before you buy.

 Put simply, parking mode allows you to keep your dash cam running while your car is parked and the engine is off.
-That way, you’ll have video footage in the case of a hit-and-run or vandalism incident.
+That way, you’ll have 24/7 video footage that you can consult in the case of a hit-and-run or vandalism incident.

-In order to not fill up its memory card with useless files in which nothing is going on, the dash camera should only save files when it detects an event.
+In order to not fill up its memory card with useless files in which nothing is going on, some parking modes will only save files when there is an actual event detected by the camera.
 An event can either be an impact that is detected by the camera’s G-sensor, or a motion that is detected visually in the camera’s field of view.

-All modern dash cameras have a G-sensor that can detect impacts to your car, but only some of them also support optical motion detection.
+All dash cameras have G-sensors that can detect an impact to your car, but only some of them also support optical motion detection.
 Keep in mind that using motion detection makes sense when you’re parking in a quiet spot.
 On a busy street however with lots of traffic, it may lead to your camera recording all of the time, wasting precious battery power as well as storage space.

 Different Kinds Of Parking Mode